 In the public_html directory, look for .htaccess file.
-If you do not come across any .htaccess file, you can click on Settings and enabled Show Hidden Files (dotfiles) option.
+If you do not come across any .htaccess file, you can click on Settings and enable Show Hidden Files (dotfiles) option.

-Reset file and folder permissions-This can be fixed by allowing permission of 755 to the all the directories which is most secure permission.
-In case of public_html permission would be 0750 which would be much secure.
+Reset file and folder permissions-This can be fixed by allowing permission of 755 to all the directories which are the most secure permission.
+In the case of public_html permission would be 0750 which would be much more secure.

-Here is a sample screenshot shown below.
-You can login to your cPanel of your hosting provider and go to file manager and can easily change permission.
+Here is a sample screenshot is shown below.
+You can log in to your cPanel of your hosting provider and go to file manager and can easily change permission.

-However this 403 Forbidden error still can occurs if someone wants to trick you by entering such a code in .htaccess file so that every time you open any page it display 403 Forbidden error even if have granted all permissions.
+However, this 403 Forbidden error still can occur if someone wants to trick you by entering such a code in the .htaccess file so that every time you open any page it displays a 403 Forbidden error even if have granted all permissions.

-This kind of pranks are often done by Hackers so that you can’t get into the fact that website have actually been hacked.
+This kind of prank is often done by Hackers so that you can’t get into the fact that websites have actually been hacked.
 They keep the code in such a way that it looks exactly like 403 Forbidden Error.

-However if you have fixed all these issues but still you are facing 403 error then in that case you must contact your Hosting provider.
-May be your hosting provider must have denied the permission from root level.
-In this case all the websites running under the root server will show the same error.
+However, if you have fixed all these issues but still you are facing a 403 error then in that case you must contact your hosting provider.
+Maybe your hosting provider must have denied the permission from the root level.
+In this case, all the websites running under the root server will show the same error.